normj/ServerlessTODOListTutorial/DotnetTryMaterial/DeployingFrontend/LambdaDeploy.md

 the DynamoDB table was created.

 ### CloudFormation Parameters
-CloudFormation templates can defined parameters.
-In our case there are no parameters defined but if there were a second page would be added to the wizard to allow setting the template parameters.
+CloudFormation templates can defined by parameters.
+In our case there are no parameters defined but if there were, a second page would be added to the wizard to allow setting the template parameters.